Western Downs Futures

 The second Progress Team meeting was held on Tuesday 8 August 2023 at the Tara Soldiers Memorial Hall.

-This meeting aimed to (1) continue learning from other examples of place-based change initiatives, (2) review the work that was progressed by the 2 x working group's established at the previous progress team meeting, (3) continue design work on the governance structure, principles and vision.
+This meeting aimed to (1) continue learning from other examples of place-based change initiatives, (2) review the work that was progressed by the two-times working group's established at the previous progress team meeting, (3) continue design work on the governance structure, principles and vision.

 Meeting #3 | 17 October 2023